DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.5.4 Privilege escalation (e.g. managed service accounts, use of usdo, minimizing its use)
     - Privilege escalation refers to any situation that gives users more privileges than they should have
     - Attackers use privilege escalation techniques to gain elevated privileges
-    - 🍍**Horizontal privilege escalation**: gives an attacker similar privileges as the first compromised user, but from other accounts
+    - 🍍**Horizontal privilege escalation**: gives an attacker similar privileges as the first compromised user, but from other accounts.
+Multifactor authentication is most likely to limit horizontal privilege escalation by making it difficult to access user accounts and to authenticate to a compromised account.
+Limiting permissions for groups and accounts can also help
+        - Horizontal privilege escalation occurs when a user gains access to the privileges of another user who has similar permissions.
+In this type of attack, the malicious user does not increase their privilege level but rather "horizontally" moves to impersonate or access another user’s data or capabilities.
+        - If Alice exploits a vulnerability to access Bob’s account and perform actions as if she were Bob, this would be horizontal privilege escalation.
     - 🍍**Vertical privilege escalation**: provides an attacker with significantly greater privileges
         - e.g. after compromising a regular user’s account an attacker can use vertical privilege escalation techniques to gain administrator privileges on the user’s computer
+        - Vertical privilege escalation occurs when a user gains access to higher-level privileges than they are supposed to have.
+This usually means moving from a lower privilege level, like a standard user, to a higher one, such as an administrator or root user.
         - the attacker can then use horizontal privilege escalation techniques to access other computers in the network
-        - this horizontal privilege escalation throughout the network is AKA **lateral movement**
+        - this horizontal privilege escalation throughout the network is AKA 📝lateral movement
+        - Disabling unused ports and services and sanitizing user inputs both address threats that are most frequently associated with vertical privilege escalation attacks.
 - **Service Accounts**: When a software is installed on a computer, it may require privileged access to run and access other resources (systems/data).
 Service accounts are a low level adminsitrative accounts without human intervention.
    - it is an account used to run an application
    - In the cloud, it is often called service principle.